Ludhiana Punjab, India Travel Guide

 Example: Malls on Ferozepur Road.

-Some hotel restaurants and specific standalone places.
+Some hotel restaurants and particular standalone places.

 McDonald's, KFC, Pizza Hut found in malls.